xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 "cursor," as defined by the contents of Look,  has  been advanced to  the next token `OR` to the beginning of whitespace.
-If, on the other  hand,  the  token  is  a  semicolon,  or if we have hit  a carriage return, the cursor has NOT advanced.
+If, on the other  hand,  the  token  is  a  semicolon,  or if we have hit  a carriage return, the cursor has _not_ advanced.

 Needless to say, we can add enough logic  to  keep  us  on track.
 But it's tricky, and makes the whole parser very fragile.

-There's a much  better  way,  and  that's just to adopt that same rule that's worked so well before, to apply to TOKENS as  well as single characters.
+There's a much  better  way,  and  that's just to adopt that same rule that's worked so well before, to apply to _tokens_ as  well as single characters.
 In other words, we'll prefetch tokens just as we've always done for  characters.
 It seems so obvious once you think about it that way.